 Over the past year, Blocknative has built infrastructure focused on Dapp onboarding and transaction notifications.
 We originally launched Assist.js to provide a framework for Dapp devs to address both issues.
 But in the course of working with dozens of great partners, we have rearchitected our solutions to provide developers with more composability and smaller bundle sizes.

 Today I am excited to announce the release of Onboard.js — which is the latest iteration of our open-source Dapp onboarding framework.
 This framework enables developers to help onboard new users to their Dapp or wallet.
+Our mission is to make Onboard web3's most powerful connect wallet button.

 The release of Onboard.js marks a significant evolution of our onboarding capabilities — driven by learnings from Assist.js.
 Read on to learn about Onboard.js and how it can help your Dapp improve its transaction experience.